Strong auto sales prompt Sirius to raise subscriber outlook

-Jim Meyer, chief executive officer of Sirius, said the 715,000 net new subscriber additions in the second quarter, up 15 percent, set a record since the 2008 merger of Sirius and XM.
+Jim Meyer, chief executive officer of Sirius, said the 715,000 net new subscriber additions in the second quarter, up 15 percent, set a record since Liberty Media Corp LMCA.O took control of the company.

 For the year, Sirius increased its forecast of net subscriber additions by 100,000 to 1.5 million.

-Sirius competes with a host of music services, including Pandora Media Inc, which is also making a push to make its online streaming service more easily available in autos.
+Sirius competes with a host of music services, including Pandora Media Inc (P.N), which is also making a push to make its online streaming service more easily available in autos.

-(This story is refiled to correct milestone record of subscribers to 2008 merger with XM)

 Reporting by Jennifer Saba in New York; Editing by Gerald E. McCormick